crukci-bioinformatics/mga2/README.md

 using using Docker or Singularity to ensure that the indexes are accessible within the container.

+Around 30 reference genomes are used when running MGA at CRUK CI.
+Among these are 3 collections of bacterial, viral and fungal genomes.
+Each of these collections contains several thousand genomes within a single bowtie index.
+MGA will highlight bacterial, viral or fungal contamination if such exists but inspecting the tabular alignments output file can help to more specifically identify which bacterial, viral or fungal species are implicated.

 ### Genome metadata

 Details about each genome are provided in a genome metadata file.
 This is a CSV